StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 # About Alert Feeders

-!!! note "Available from version 5.5"
-    Alert feeders are available starting from version 5.5.

-Alert feeders integrate external tools with TheHive without requiring them to push data.
-Instead, TheHive retrieves data from external systems on a scheduled basis.
+Alert feeders enable TheHive to retrieve data from external systems on a schedule, eliminating the need for external tools to push data.

-The primary goal of alert feeders is to enhance TheHive’s ingestion capabilities while minimizing reliance on external services for data retrieval.

 This topic provides an overview of the scope and usage of alert feeders in TheHive.

+{!includes/alert-feeders-v55.md!}

 ## How alert feeders work